 More posts about the Algarve that might interest you:

-- 10 Best Things to Do in Algarve with Kids
+- 10 Best Things to Do in Algarve with Family

 Don’t forget to save these pins for later 😉

-Faro is the capital of southern Portugal’s Algarve region (check exact location aqui).
+Faro is the capital of southern Portugal’s Algarve region (check the exact location here).

 Is Faro worth visiting?